 5. Tampa, Florida

-Located in the easternmost part of Florida, it harbours humid weather like most Florida cities.
-Having the Hillsborough river flowing downtown and direct access to the Gulf of Mexico, Tampa is surrounded by water bodies, thus making it an ideal spot for cruise ships to set sail from throughout the year.
+Located in the easternmost part of Florida, it harbors humid weather like most Florida cities.
+Having the Hillsborough River flowing downtown and direct access to the Gulf of Mexico, Tampa is surrounded by water bodies, thus making it an ideal spot for cruise ships to set sail from throughout the year.

 The sky covered with clouds is one of the significant features of Tampa’s climate.
 Summers in Tampa are long, sweltering, muggy, and mostly cloudy, while the winters are cool, windy, relatively shorter, and partly cloudy.
 July records as the hottest month, with temperatures touching F 90.

 Tampa undergoes extreme seasonal fluctuations in its humidity levels.
-The steamy and uncomfortable months of high humidity stretches for approx 7 months, from April to November.
+The steamy and uncomfortable months of high humidity stretch for approx 7 months, from April to November.